apache/flink/docs/ops/python_shell.md

 # the version printed here must be 3.5+
 {% endhighlight %}

-<span class="label label-info">Note</span> Using Python UDF in Python Shell requires apache-beam 2.15.0.
-Run the following command to confirm that it meets the requirements before run the Shell in local mode:
+To use the shell with an integrated Flink cluster, you can simply install PyFlink with PyPi and execute the shell directly:

 {% highlight bash %}
+# install PyFlink
-$ python -m pip install apache-beam==2.15.0
+$ python -m pip install apache-flink
+# execute the shell
+$ pyflink-shell.sh local
 {% endhighlight %}

-To use the shell with an integrated Flink cluster just execute:

-{% highlight bash %}
-bin/pyflink-shell.sh local
-{% endhighlight %}

-in the root directory of your binary Flink directory.
-To run the Shell on a cluster, please see the Setup section below.
+To run the shell on a cluster, please see the Setup section below.

 ## Usage